slsa-framework/slsa/docs/spec/v1.1/levels.md

 platform.

-In practice, this means that builds are configured to run on a build platform that supports hardware capabilities for attestesting to the state of the compute environment executing builds.
+In practice, this means that builds are configured to run on a build platform that supports hardware capabilities for attesting to the state of the compute environment executing builds.

 <dt>Intended for<dd>